 Los Angeles and surrounding counties in California are some of the most heavily-trafficked freeways and roadways – not just in the nation – but in the world.
 All kinds of road rage cases occur on a daily basis and if you've been caught up in this situation and the police have become involved and you've been sent into court, obviously you're going to need a great attorney by your side and you're going to need a game plan on exactly how you're going to deal with your case.

-When it comes to defenses in road rage cases, you’re going to have to be able to show that you didn’t’ do anything criminal.
-A lot of times people become angry on the road and they start doing a bunch of crazy stuff to another driver – cutting them off, slamming on their brakes – and various other things – threatening them – and then when that driver reacts, all of a sudden, they’re the victim and they can’t understand what happened – why the person did whatever it is they did.
-So, it’s going to take an attorney that’s done these cases before to be able to show – okay, here’s what actually happened.
-Here’s what the defense says.
-So, if you can mount a defense that makes sense and if you have witnesses, that would be fantastic as well because that will support your defense, and obviously, whenever there’s an independent witness and it’s one person’s word against another, the independent witness will usually break the tie.
-So, once you’ve got your defense established and you know exactly how you’re going to proceed with the case and how you’re going to show that you didn’t do anything unlawful and you were simply reacting to what the other person did, and the other person is the one that did something unlawful and dangerous on the road way, then the next thing you’re going to need is to have an attorney who can execute that defense to get you the not guilty verdict that you want.
+When it comes to defenses in road rage cases, you're going to have to be able to show that you didn't' do anything criminal.
+A lot of times people become angry on the road and they start doing a bunch of crazy stuff to another driver – cutting them off, slamming on their brakes – and various other things – threatening them – and then when that driver reacts, all of a sudden, they're the victim and they can't understand what happened – why the person did whatever it is they did.

-So, having an attorney who has done road rage cases before in LA, who is familiar with the court where your case is and is local to it and knows how to deal with the prosecutors and judges is imperative, because that attorney is going to know how to maneuver through the system, what to do, how to angle the case up, what type of a jury pool they're going to be looking at if the case is going to go to trial, and really know how to defend a road rage case the right way.
+So, having an attorney who has done road rage cases before in LA, who is familiar with the courthouse where your case is and is local to it and knows how to deal with the prosecutors and judges is imperative, because that attorney is going to know how to maneuver through the system, what to do, how to angle the case up, what type of a jury pool they're going to be looking at if the case is going to go to trial, and really know how to defend a road rage case the right way.